jslefche/sem_book/docs/02-Global_estimation.md

 ## [1] 1666.667
 ```

-This property can make the interpretation and comparison of (co)variances potentially misleading if the units are very different between variables.
+This property can make the interpretation and comparison of (co)variances among sets of variables misleading if the units are very different between variables.
 To solve this issue, we can standardize the variables to have a mean of 0 and a variance of 1.
-This standardization is achieved by subtracting the mean from each observation, and dividing by the standard deviation (the square-root of the variance).
-This procedure is also known as the Z-transformation.
+This standardization is achieved by subtracting the mean from each observation, and dividing by the standard deviation of the mean (the square-root of the variance).
+This procedure is also known as the *Z*-transformation.

 ```r